EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-portaltheme/vpn-portaltheme.md

 ##add vpn portaltheme

 Add a new portaltheme entity.
-The base theme should be either default or greenbubble
+The base theme should be either Default,Greenbubble,X1 or RfWebUI

 ##Synopsys